Interoperability

 DataCite

 DataCite is the DOI registration agency for research data and other non-article research outputs.
-Its contributorType vocabulary is the sibling to CRediT for datasets and software, and federation work is focused on keeping the two vocabularies legible to each other.
+Its contributorType vocabulary is the sibling to CRediT for datasets and software, and CASRAI's dictionary work is focused on keeping the two vocabularies legible to each other.

 RDA — Research Data Alliance

 RDA convenes the international working groups whose output most often becomes shared vocabulary in the RDM domain.
-CASRAI's working-group facilitator coordinates with RDA group chairs to avoid duplicate convening and to land RDA-produced terminology in the Dictionary with appropriate provenance.
+RDA-produced terminology that overlaps with CASRAI's scope is tracked and, where appropriate, reflected in the Dictionary with provenance back to the originating RDA working group.

 ARDC — Australian Research Data Commons